garethtdavies/mina-payout-script/README.md

+## Do not use this please see the implementation here that is maintained https://github.com/jrwashburn/mina-pool-payout

 This is a proof of concept implementation of this [staking calculation](https://docs.minaexplorer.com/minaexplorer/calculating-payments).

 Note, it uses APIs from MinaExplorer so isn't generally applicable.
 A better version using a local archive node is coming...